 About Bwlch Nant yr Arian Visitor Centre

 Bwlch Nant yr Arian Visitor Centre is managed by Natural Resources Wales.
-For full details of the visitor facilities here (including trail lengths and grades) and information about any changes or temporary closures to trails or other facilities, and car parking charges please go to our website.
+For full details of the visitor facilities here (including trail lengths and grades) and information about any changes or temporary closures to trails or other facilities, and car parking charges please go to the Natural Resources Wales website.

 The visitor centre is the starting point for a range of waymarked trails for walkers, mountain bikers, runners and horse riders.
 It is well-known for its long-established tradition of feeding red kites every day.

 RED KITE FEEDING

 Bwlch Nant yr Arian has been a red kite feeding station since the 1990s, and over 100 of these distinctive birds of prey come in to feed every day.

 The feeding takes place by the lake at 2pm in winter (GMT) and at 3pm in summer (BST).
 Follow the accessible Barcud Trail to the viewing area and large bird hide or watch through your binoculars from the outside seating area at the café.